For urgent consular assistance call

 To protect yourself while on the road:

-See Travel.
+See 'Travel'.

-Petty crime, including bag snatching, pickpocketing and theft is common.
-Old Kingston and overcrowded public transport are hotspots for pickpockets and bag-snatchers.
+Petty crime, including bag snatching, pickpocketing and theft, is common.
+Old Kingston and overcrowded public transport are hotspots for pickpockets and bag snatchers.

 To protect yourself from petty crime:

 You may experience credit card or ATM fraud.
+To protect yourself from fraud:

 Demonstrations can happen without notice along the roads leading to Norman Manley International Airport.
 Roadblocks are often set up.